 Making the web speedier and safer with SPDY In the two years since we announced SPDY, we’ve been working with the web community on evolving the spec and getting SPDY deployed on the Web.
 Chrome, Android Honeycomb devices, and Google's servers have been speaking SPDY for some time, bringing important benefits to users.
 For example, thanks to SPDY, a significant percentage of Chrome users saw a decrease in search latency when we launched SSL-search.

 Kill the Telcos Save the Internet - The Unsocial Network Someone is killing the Internet.
 Since you probably use the Internet everyday you might find this surprising.
 It almost sounds silly, and the reason is technical, but our crack team of networking experts has examined the patient and made the diagnosis.
 What did they find?
 Diagnostic team: the Packet Pushers gang (Greg Ferro, Jan Zorz, Ivan Pepelnjak) in the podcast How We Are Killing the Internet.
 Diagnosis: invasive tunnelation.

 TagSoup home page Index Introduction This is the home page of TagSoup, a SAX-compliant parser written in Java that, instead of parsing well-formed or valid XML, parses HTML as it is found in the wild: poor, nasty and brutish, though quite often far from short.
 TagSoup is designed for people who have to process this stuff using some semblance of a rational application design.
 By providing a SAX interface, it allows standard XML tools to be applied to even the worst HTML.

 The Rise Of The API, The Future Of The Web We Recommend These Resources Last month, Twitter and Facebook made some moves to hide RSS feeds and put focus more on their APIs.
 There was the typical ranting that followed the news, some in favor of RSS and others not.
-Now that the conversation and controversy of RSS being killed again has died down, I wanted to address the real question behind Twitter’s and Facebook’s decisions.

 Free Website Performance Tool and Web Page Speed Analysis Try our free web site speed test to improve website performance.
 Enter a URL below to calculate page size, composition, and download time.
 The script calculates the size of individual elements and sums up each type of web page component.

 About gathering web 2.0 personal data into one safer place Everyday web 2.0 application holds our personal data into proprietary servers.
 While hosting providers could offer dedicated machines, I imagined once that, in a perfect future, I may rent a server for hosting my own personal data and let authorize web 2.0 applications to operate on such data.
 While reading recently a French paper on semantic web (Le web sémantique ou l'importance des données liées), I have found an interesting idea [from David Larlet] about such dedicated data servers. " Personal data represent currently the value that an application get while offering its service, often a "free" one.
 In most cases, you can't get back this value without being a geek, then it would be lost in case of policy change, bankruptcy, database crash, etc. Dominique's Weblog